cooper/ferret/doc/Keywords.md

 doSomethingWithAnon($anon, $other_args)
 ```

+See also the function argument declarations [`want`](#want) and [`need`](#need).

 ### on

 ```
-on <event>[ <priority_hints>...][, :<callback_name>] { [<statements>...] }
+on <event>[ <priority_hints>][, :<callback_name>] { <statements> }
 ```

-Attaches an event callback function.
-The `event` may be a bareword, variable, or
+Attaches an event callback.

+The `event` may be a bareword, variable, or property only.
+Other expressions,
-property only.
-Other expressions, such as the return value of a function call,
-will raise a compile-time error.
+such as the return value of a function call, will raise a compile-time error.

-If no value at the `event` variable or property exists, `on` will create the
-event.
-If a non-event value exists, a runtime error will be thrown.
-If an event
-value exists, the callback will be attached to the existing event.
+The `event` must evaluate at runtime to either an existing Event or `undefined`.
+In the case of `undefined`, a new event is created.
+Other values will throw a
+runtime error.

 Callbacks are specific to the object on which they are attached.
-If you want a
+An exception to
-callback to apply to any object, attach it to a class prototype object.
+this is when you attach a callback directly to a class prototype object, in

-The use of a symbol `callback_name` is optional but strongly recommended.
-The
+which case all instances of the class will respect the callback.

-order of callback execution depends on the use of priority hints.
-See the below
+The order of callback execution for a given event depends on `priority_hints`
+associated with each of its callbacks.
+See the below example and the
-example and [`before`](#before) and [`after`](#after) keywords for information
+[`before`](#before) and [`after`](#after) keywords for info about priorities.

-on `priority_hints`.
+The use of a [symbol](Variables.md#symbols) `callback_name` is optional but
+strongly recommended.
+This allows the callback to be referred to in priority
+hints among other purposes.

+Within the callback body, [this variables](Variables.md#this-variables) refer to
+the object on which the event was called.

 ```
-# assuming class Person exists and has a method haveBirthday
+# suppose class Person exists and has a method haveBirthday
 # which increments the person's age

 $jake = Person(name: "Jake", sex: :male, age: 22)

 # the below callback has a 'before' hint,
-# so that *this.age will not yet be updated
+# so that %age will not yet be updated

 on $jake.haveBirthday before :default, :sayHappy {

-    # note the use of special variable *this below.
-    # it refers to the object on which the callback is attached.
-    # *self and instance (@) variables refer to outer
-    # scope's class instance, if applicable.

-    say("Happy Birthday *this.name.
-Say goodbye to *this.age!")
+    say("Happy Birthday %name.
+Say goodbye to %age!")
 }

 # example of a callback with no priority hints or callback name.
-# it will be executed after :default, and *this.age will be updated.
+# it will be executed after :default, and %age will be updated.
 #
 # also, it is attached to the prototype,
 # so it applies to all Persons, not just Jake.

 on Person.proto.haveBirthday {
-    say("You're *this.age")
+    say("%name is now %age!")
 }
 ```